Grab The Meic: I Need To Manage My Money Better

 If you really want something then why not try saving for it first?
 Getting into the habit of saving means you could be in a better position when you’re ready to buy your first car or first house.
 Saving can also give you great satisfaction and a feeling of achievement.
 This would also mean not having to borrow from the bank of mum.

-Check out the advice that the Money Advice Service has on their website.
+Check out the advice that Money Helper has on their website.

 We hope these tips have been helpful if there is anything that you don’t understand or you’d like some more information, support or help to start with that budget, then contact us on the Meic helpline every day between 8am and midnight.

 The Meic Team